-FTE is 0.5 for all 4-year-old at-risk students.
+FTE is 0.5 for all Preschool-Aged At-Risk (4-year-old at-risk) students.

-Auditors must verify the following items in regard to four year old at-risk students.
+Auditors must verify the following items in regard to Preschool-Aged At-Risk students.

-- 1. The district must have an approved four year old at-risk program - 2.
+- 1. The district must have an approved preschool-aged at-risk (4-year-old at-risk) program. - 2.
 District did not exceed the approved number of pupils. - 3.
 Students met the enrolled and attending provisions. - 4.
-Children were four years old - 5.
+Children were four years old. - 5.
 Verify documentation for each child's eligibility in the program.